 - 1. Meet all University requirements stated under Academic Regulations. - 2.
 A degree in a field outside of Education.
-Fifteen (15) units of coursework (6 of which must be upper division credits) in the content area in which certification is being sought. - 3.
-Praxis I scores which meet Guam Teaching Certification requirements. - 4.
-Two letters of recommendation that speak to the applicant's scholarly knowledge or aptitude to work with youth. - 5.
+Fifteen (15) units of coursework (6 of which must be upper division credits) in the content area in which certification is being sought.
+Content areas include: Language Arts, Math, Science, Social Studies, Health/PE, World Language, Business, and Consumer Family Science.
+REQUIRED TRANSCRIPT ANALYSIS FORM COMPLETION AND EVALUATION. - 3.
+Praxis I scores of 176 Reading, 173 Writing and 170 Math AND Praxis II Content scores which meet GCEC score requirements in the specified content area. - 4.
+Two letters of recommendation that speak to the applicant's scholarly knowledge in the content area and aptitude to work with youth. - 5.
 A written statement of accomplishments, interests, and goals relating to teaching. - 6.
 Admissions interview.
-Entry into the program is contingent on passing this interview.
-The MAT

-Program trains students to work in middle and high school public and private settings.
-Because they teach minors in very sensitive settings, it is crucial that those who are admitted and graduated from this program have integrity, competency and uphold ethical standards.
+Entry into the program is contingent on passing this interview with the MAT chair.
+The MAT Program trains students to work in middle and high school public and private settings.
+Because participants will teach minors in very sensitive settings, it is crucial that those who are admitted and graduated from this program have integrity and competency.

 - 1. Maintain minimum of 3.00 GPA for all coursework in the program.
 Graduate courses with grades less than a B require written program faculty and administration approval to continue in the program. - 2.
 Maintain an electronic teaching portfolio aligned with the SOE Conceptual Framework, INTASC, NBPTS and GTPS standards to be reviewed each semester by the student's committee.
 The portfolio will be used as a basis for assessment and advisement throughout the graduate studies experience and will be closely monitored at major decision points such as admission to candidacy, midpoint, and exit. - 3.
-Praxis II scores which meet Guam Teacher Certification requirements in the content area in which certification is being sought by the completion of twelve (12) credits. - 4.
-Praxis II scores which meet Guam Teacher Certification requirements in Learning and Teaching before enrolling in ED698 Internship.
+Praxis II scores which meet Guam Teacher Certification requirements in the content area in which certification is being sought by admission to the program and no later than completion of twelve (12) credits. - 4.
+Praxis II scores which meet Guam Teacher Certification requirements in Learning and Teaching (PLT) before enrolling in ED698 Internship.
 This is the final examination for the certificate.
+REQUIRED BEFORE INTERNSHIP.